wavefrontHQ/help/proxies.md

 ### Proxies Browser

-Proxies allow you to send your data to Tanzu Observability by Wavefront in a secure, fast, and reliable manner.
-The proxy works with the Wavefront server to ensure end-to-end flow control.

-This page shows a paginated table that lists all existing proxies and their details:
+This page shows a paginated table that lists all existing proxies and their details.
+You can:
+* Add or remove table columns by clicking the icon in the bottom left corner of the table.
-* The **Proxy Name** column shows the name, hostname, and ID of each proxy.
+The **Proxy Name** column shows the name, hostname, and ID of each proxy.
-* The other columns are configurable and can show the last check-in date and time, status, ingestion rate per data type, version, backlog (queue) size, and the user who created each proxy.
-To add or remove table columns, click the icon in the bottom-left corner of the table.
-* From the drop-down menu in top-right corner, you can select to show **All** or **Deleted** proxies.
+* Select to show **All** or **Deleted** proxies from the drop-down menu in the top-right corner of the table.
 The **Deleted** list shows the ephemeral proxies that were deleted during the last 24 hours and the non-ephemeral proxies that were deleted during the last 1 month.
-* You can sort the table by column, search by keyword, and filter by proxy status and saved search.
+* Sort the table by column, search by keyword, and filter by proxy status and saved search.

 The status of a proxy can be:
 * **Active**: The proxy is running and sending data.